alphagov/govuk-design-system-backlog-prototype/docs/CONTRIBUTING.md

 ## Developing content

-The 'Agreed' column of the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3) contains things that are ready to be developed.
-You can see who's been assigned to something in the 'Assignees' section of the issue.
+Content in the 'Agreed' column of the [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3) is ready to be developed.

-Assigness are responsible for progressing the item.
-They may be doing the work themselves, or coordinating the work of others.
-If you'd like to contribute to the devlopment of something, the assignees will be able to tell you how you can help.
+If someone has been assigned to an item they will appear under the 'Assignees' section.
+Assigness are responsible for progressing the development of new components and patterns.
+They may be doing the work themselves, or coordinating the contributions of others.

-You can ask to be assigned to an issue in it's comments section, or by emailing the [Design System Team](govuk-design-system-support@digital.cabinet-office.gov.uk).
+You can ask to be assigned to an issue by leaving a comment, or by emailing the [Design System Team](govuk-design-system-support@digital.cabinet-office.gov.uk).
 The team will contact you for more information.

 If you can no longer support the development of something, let the [Design System Team](govuk-design-system-support@digital.cabinet-office.gov.uk) know and we'll arrange for someone else to be assigned to it.